ben-ryder/localful/docs/local/encryption/specification.md

 ## Possible Improvements
 - How would the specification in use and encryption method be updated once deployed in a real application?
 This is partly covered in the migration docs but could be made clearer here.
+- Consider using `Argon2id` for key derivation, configured with `64 MiB` of memory, 3 iterations and 4 parallelism.
-- Consider using `XChaCha20+Poly1305` for encryption?
-(Using [libsodium-wrappers](https://www.npmjs.com/package/libsodium-wrappers)?)
+- Consider using `XChaCha20+Poly1305` for encryption (Using [libsodium-wrappers](https://www.npmjs.com/package/libsodium-wrappers)?)
 - Server uses traditional password system.
-Could use Secure Remote Password (SRP) protocol instead?
+Could use Secure Remote Password (SRP) protocol be used instead?
 - Salt used in `account key` derivation is not random, but should at least unique across users & apps.
 Should a truly random `salt` value be used instead?
   - I would then have to upload this to the server or make the user store two secrets.
-  - If stored on server, would need an API route to retrieve this on sign in.
+  - If stored on server, this would need an API route to retrieve this on sign in.
 This route would have to be public or protected by 2FA?
 This would be like Standard Notes
   - If user needs two secrets, this would be like 1Password's two-secret system.
   - Any dramatic complexity added to sign up would have to be implemented in all applications using Localful.